 We are an alliance of early years organisations and teaching unions that came together in 2015 to oppose the introduction of Baseline Assessment.
-Despite almost universal expert opposition to the idea, and against the recommendations of parliamentary consultation, the government continued to support the idea.
+Despite almost universal expert opposition to the idea, and against the recommendations of parliamentary consultation, the government continues to support the idea.
 We believe that this was both a dangerous and undemocratic situation and that it betrayed a woeful lack of governmental concern about the best interests of the child.
-The recent government u-turn does not indicate that the threat has passed and we are continuing to watch the situation carefully.
+Although in 2016 government decided against proceeding into a second year of its baseline assessment pilot on the grounds that the schemes chosen were not comparable, they had not accepted that the idea was wrong in principle.
+In March 2017, another consultation on primary assessment was issued, once again proposing the introduction of baseline assessment in reception.
+In September 2017, government announced plans for another attempt at introducing a baseline assessment at the start of Reception.
+See our news page for the latest update on our campaign.

 8th April, 2016 - Government U-Turn